 - Image Stabilization.

-Zoom allows you to take an up close shot despite being physically further away from a subject.
+Zoom allows you to take an up-close shot despite being physically further away from a subject.
 Optical zoom is superior in quality, but digital zoom can be useful without degrading image quality in smaller print sizes (4x6).
 Obviously 3x zoom won't give the user as much ability to get up close as 8x zoom.

 - Shooting and scene modes.

 Many point and shoot cameras give automated controls to users that help adjust exposure, shutter speed, and/or white balance to capture better shots despite changes in lighting and more challenging situations.
-If you would rather that the camera do this for you, look to see if the camera you are considering offers a variety of scene modes to help you out.
-Certainly, for the easiest operation a Smart Auto or Intelligent Auto Mode is good as it allows the camera to choose the correct settings without the photographer having to figure it all out.
+If you would rather that the camera does this for you, look to see if the camera you are considering offers a variety of scene modes to help you out.
+Certainly, for the easiest operation, a Smart Auto or Intelligent Auto Mode is good as it allows the camera to choose the correct settings without the photographer having to figure it all out.